 If you’re like more than two-thirds of U.S. employers who offer some type of wellbeing benefit alongside your health plans, communicating wellbeing and employee benefits during open enrollment should go hand-in-hand.
-Yet many employers hesitate to do so for a number of reasons.
+Yet many employers hesitate to do so because of long hours, excessively busy schedules and additional stress related to ensuring a positive employee experience during open enrollment.
 Whether or not wellbeing programs are communicated during open enrollment can have implications.

-2. We want to create a culture of wellbeing.
+- Create a culture of wellbeing.

-3. We want employees to be educated, active participants in their own health.
+- Enable employees to be educated, active participants in their own health.